aws-samples/aws-control-tower-servicenow-itom-integration/README.md

 ### Steps for deploying the solution

-**Step 1)** If you haven&#39;t already, please collect the information described in the pre-requisite section.
+**Step 1)** If you haven&#39;t already, please collect the information described in the pre-requisite section

-**Step 2)** If you haven&#39;t already, clone this repo or download the zip file and unzip to local folder.
-Package the lambda as per instructions in the previous step.
-Then upload the aws-control-tower-servicenow-itom-integration folder to the S3 bucket that you identified in the pre-requisite step.
+**Step 2)** If you haven&#39;t already, clone this repo or download the zip file and unzip to local folder.Package the lambda as per instructions in the previous step.
+Then upload the aws-control-tower-servicenow-itom-integration folder to the S3 bucket that you identified in the pre-requisite step

 **Step 3)** Launch the AWS CloudFormation stack